 She asked him to sit on her bed then she started to talk, walk, dance around the place.

 For the first time in his life, Killua felt the ease.
 The simplicity of the world this girl was living in.
-The normality made him jealous of this seven year old.

 Because for once, he wanted to know what it meant to be in a world with colors.
 To know what it meant to be stupid.
 And foolish.
 And just…normal.